Welcome to today's edition of the Rush 24-7 podcast.

 And he couches that these ads don't work anyway.

-Uh and when he says they will probably be offended by that, who will be offended?
+And when he says they will probably be offended by that, who will be offended?

 No, the feminists are going to be offended.

-The Democrat don't disavow this must be backfiring big time, just like I told you yesterday it would.
+So this must be backfiring big time, just like I told you yesterday it would.

 This is setting all women back 50 years.

-Now, Bob Novak has interesting column today about this ad and about the whole vicious attack on Roberts by the abortion lobby.
+Now, Bob Novak has an interesting column today about this ad and about the whole vicious attack on Roberts by the abortion lobby.

-Novak writes this is not really a desperate effort to defeat Roberts.
+Novak writes, this is not really a desperate effort to defeat Roberts.

 Rather, it is part of an intricate game that not only determines the occupant of one seat on the Supreme Court, but can set its ideological course for the next generation.

-One of the things I said was if this guy sails through, look for the for the Democrats, say, okay, we'll give you this one, but nobody more conservative than this.
+One of the things I said was, if this guy sails through, look for the Democrats.

 So Novak's theory is that a signal's being sent.

-Uh and if if they go any further than this guy, if Bush goes any further than this guy, why all bets are off and they'll go to filibusters and all sorts of things.
+And if they go any further than this guy, if Bush goes any further than this guy, why all bets are off and they'll go to filibusters and all sorts of things.

 I will expand on this and give you other details and explanations after this brief timeout.